Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 4. Click Edit Product.
 The Edit Product wizard is displayed.
 All edits will be based on the latest draft version or release version of the Product.
 5. The Edit Product wizard is displayed.
 You can edit the Product Name, Description, Image, Release Management settings, documentation, Access Rights, Categories, Tags, and Attributes.
 6. You can edit the Assets linked to this Product in the Link Asset step and release a new product version so its available for consumption in the Marketplace.
-7. Click Preview Product to view your changes.
+7. Click Preview Product to view your product changes prior to taking effect.
 If you made edits that do not require a new product release, click **Save Draft & Exit** to update changes to the product in a new draft.
 If you have made edits that require a new asset release on the Link Asset step, click **Save** to update changes to the product.
 The **Save** action will either update the latest draft if Auto-release is disabled or create a new release if Auto-release is enabled.
 Alternatively, if you made edits that require a new asset release on the Link Asset step with Auto-release disabled, you can click **Save & Activate** to update changes in a product version release.

 ## Create a plan